gadicc/meteor-headers/README.md

 # headers

-Access HTTP headers on both server and client.
-For Meteor < 0.6.5, you need to use meteor-headers 0.0.7.
+Access HTTP headers on both server and client (+ clientIP funcs) For Meteor < 0.6.5, you need to use meteor-headers 0.0.7.

 ## On the Client